3GPP-Like GBSM THz Channel Characterization, Modeling, and Simulation Based on Experimental Observations: Measurement result

 Fig. \ref{Fig 51} shows the propagation path deduced according to the AoA, ZoA, and the $\Delta d$, which is the difference in propagation distance to the first arrival path, to analyze and explore the fewer clusters or MPCs in the two PDPs in the UMi.
 The AoA, ZoA, and $\Delta d$ are listed in Table \ref{Table 4}.
 For the LoS case, cluster 1 is the LoS path, and cluster 2 is from the direction of the LoS path with the $\rm{ZoA=4.2^\circ}$ and the $\Delta d=1 \ \rm{m}$ which is reflected from the ground.
 It is worth mentioning that the HPBW of $9^\circ$ in elevation allows the RX with the $\rm{ZoA=4.2^\circ}$ to be capable of receiving MPCs with the $\rm{ZoA<0^\circ}$.
 The calculated $\rm{AoA}$ of cluster 1 and cluster 2 is $\rm{82.2^\circ}$.
 It is within the scope of the RX HPBW with the actual received $\rm{AoA=85.2^\circ}$ ($85.2^\circ \pm 5^\circ$).
 Cluster 3 is received in the direction of $\rm{60^\circ}$ away from the LoS path with the $\Delta d=3.3 \ \rm{m}$.
 The calculated horizontal distance from the RX to the reflector for cluster 3 is 6.2 $\rm{m}$.
 The reflector at this location is a row of parked cars which is at the horizontal distance of 4.5-8 $\rm{m}$.
 Cluster 4 is reflected by the projecting part of the teaching building with the $\rm{AoA=195.2^\circ}$.
 The AoA of the cluster 5 is $\rm{45.2^\circ}$.
 The calculated propagation distance is $67.2 \ \rm{m}$ which is short by around $7 \ \rm{m}$ compared to the actual measurement in the case of only two specular reflections occurring.
 It means that the concave glass windows provide longer propagation distance and more reflection ways, for example, scattering.

 For the NLoS case, the clusters 1, 2, 3, and 4 are all from the direction near the maximum reflection path and the difference in propagation distance is within 4.8 $\rm{m}$.
 Similar to the LoS path shown in Fig. \ref{Fig 51}, the calculated $\rm{AoA}$ of cluster 1 is $\rm{127.8^\circ}$ and is also within the scope of the RX HPBW.
-The uneven surface of the teaching building and the large HPBW of RX and TX leads to more accessible paths around the first reflection path.
+The uneven surface of the teaching building and the large HPBW of RX and TX lead to more accessible paths around the first reflection path.
 However, the location of the TX and RX, and the environment prevent the RX from receiving additional AoA of MPCs.
 Take two cases for example.
 First, the teaching building at the bottom of Fig. \ref{Fig 51}b, another reflector for the two-order path, reflects the path to the left space and Rx can not receive it.
 Second, the three-order path reflected by both teaching buildings is blocked by the projecting part of the left teaching building.
 That is because the horizontal distance (8 $\rm{m}$) from the top of the projecting part to the flat surface of the left teaching building is larger than the horizontal distance from the path to the flat surface of the left teaching building which is computed as 2.6 $\rm{m}$.
-Overall, RX in the NLoS case is harder to receive the MPCs with different AoA and DS compared to RX in the LoS case in this UMi scenario.
+Overall, RX in the NLoS case is harder to receive the MPCs with different AoA and DS compared to RX in the LoS case in this UMi scenario, and THz channel exists channel sparsity due to the single propagation mode of reflection or scattering as we derived.

 Based on the PDPs, additional investigation and modeling of other channel characteristics will be carried out for the THz GBSM in the subsequent subsections.
-The statistical value of the channel characteristics, calculated in a manner similar to the 3GPP standard, are summarized in Table \ref{Table 2}.
+The statistical value of the channel characteristics, calculated in a manner similar to the 3GPP standard models, are summarized in Table \ref{Table 2}.